The Lord Treasurer of Botany

 About the author

-Tom Kennett FLS spent five years studying the life of the founder of the Linnean Society of London’s founder, Sir James Edward Smith, producing an in-depth catalogue of Smith’s correspondence held by the Society and writing several articles for Fellows’ magazine PuLSe.
+Tom Kennett FLS spent five years studying the life of the Linnean Society of London’s founder, Sir James Edward Smith, producing an in-depth catalogue of Smith’s correspondence held by the Society and writing several articles for Fellows’ magazine PuLSe.
 Cataloguing each of the 3,500 surviving letters made it clear that Smith’s extraordinary life was in pressing need of a modern interpretation, leading Tom to write the first full-length biography.
 Tom now works as an archivist at Lambeth Palace Library.

 416pp, illustrated with mono and colour images, flexibound.
 Priced £25.00.